The financial transactions of any accounting system can be grouped into four major accounting cycles: Revenue, Purchase, Payroll, and General Journal.

 ACCOUNTING INFORMATION SECURITY

 Information security measures should be adopted to protect the company’s information assets from unauthorized access, abuse, tampering, theft, or use.
 Information security procedures for the protection and authorized use of computer and network assets are addressed within the Company’s Information Systems Manual.
+Download our free sample IT policies and procedures.

 Download Free Sample Procedure Templates to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.